 Most of the companies we’ve worked with have chosen to apply IFRS 16 paragraph C8b(ii): the right-of-use asset at the transition date will be measured at an amount equal to the lease liability, adjusted by the amount of any prepaid or accrued lease payments relating to that lease recognised in the statement of financial position immediately before the date of application.

-In this case, the right-of-use asset should not be adjusted for any rent-free periods or lease incentives at the date of initial application, as they are not considered prepaid rent or accrued lease payments.
+In this case, the right-of-use asset should be adjusted for any rent-free periods or lease incentives at the date of initial application.

 The treatment of the lease incentives depends on whether they have been received or are receivable.

 The cost of the right-of-use asset should comprise (amongst others), any lease payments made at or before the commencement date, less any lease incentives received [IFRS 16 para 24].

 The initial measurement of the lease liability should include (amongst others) fixed payments, less any lease incentives receivable [IFRS 16 para 27].